akshar-23/Face-Recognition/README.md

 # Face-Recognition
-Two python scripts for detecting face.
+Two python scripts for detecting face:

 The face_data_collect.py file is used to collect data of various users.